volumeee/submission-dicoding-bike-sharing/README.md

 ## Project Overview

 This project analyzes bike-sharing data to understand the factors influencing bike rentals.
-The analysis focuses on two main questions:
+The analysis focuses on several key aspects:

 1. How does weather affect the number of bike rentals?
 2. Is there a significant difference in bike rentals between working days and holidays?
+3. What are the temporal patterns in bike rentals?
+4. How do temperature and humidity interact to influence bike rentals?

 ## File Structure

 - `dashboard/`
   - `main_data.csv`: The main dataset used for analysis
   - `dashboard.py`: Streamlit dashboard script
-- `data/`
-  - `hour.csv`: Hourly bike rental data
-  - `day.csv`: Daily bike rental data
-- `notebook.ipynb`: Jupyter notebook containing the data analysis process
 - `README.md`: This file
 - `requirements.txt`: List of required Python packages

 ## Data Analysis Process

-1. Data Loading: The datasets (hour.csv and day.csv) are loaded using pandas.
+1. Data Loading: The dataset (main_data.csv) is loaded using pandas.
-2. Data Cleaning: Checked for missing values and data integrity.
+2. Data Preprocessing:
+   - Convert date to datetime
+   - Map weather situations and working days to descriptive labels
 3. Exploratory Data Analysis (EDA):
    - Analyzed the impact of weather on bike rentals
    - Compared bike rentals on working days vs. holidays
-4. Visualization: Created various plots to illustrate the findings
+   - Performed time series decomposition
+   - Conducted simple clustering based on temperature and humidity

 ## Dashboard Components

 The Streamlit dashboard (`dashboard.py`) includes:

-1. Weather impact on bike rentals (box plot)
-2. Comparison of rentals on working days vs. holidays (box plot)
-3. Hourly trend of bike rentals (line plot)
+1. RFM (Recency, Frequency, Monetary) Analysis:

+   - Visualizes the distribution of rental patterns
+   - Provides insights into customer segmentation

+2. Time Series Decomposition:

+   - Breaks down the rental data into trend, seasonal, and residual components
+   - Helps identify underlying patterns and anomalies

+3. Simple Clustering:

+   - Groups rental patterns based on temperature and humidity
+   - Visualizes the relationship between weather conditions and rental frequency

+4. Raw Data Display:
+   - Option to view the filtered dataset used in the analysis

 ## How to Use the Dashboard

 1. Ensure all required packages are installed (see Setup environment)
 2. Run the Streamlit app using the command provided above
-3. Use the sidebar controls to filter data by weather condition and day type
+3. Use the sidebar controls to filter data by:
+   - Weather condition
+   - Day type (Working Day or Holiday)
+   - Date range
 4. Explore the visualizations and insights provided in the main content area
+5. Adjust filters to see how different conditions affect bike rentals

+## Key Features

+- Interactive filters for data exploration
+- RFM analysis for customer segmentation
+- Time series decomposition for trend and seasonality analysis
+- Simple clustering to visualize weather impacts
+- Option to view raw data

 ## Conclusions

 1. Weather Impact:

-   - Better weather conditions (categories 1 and 2) tend to result in higher bike rentals
-   - Worse weather conditions (categories 3 and 4) lead to lower rental numbers
+   - Weather conditions significantly influence bike rental patterns
+   - The clustering heatmap provides insights into optimal weather conditions for rentals

 2. Working Days vs. Holidays:

-   - Working days tend to have higher and more consistent rental numbers
+   - Rental patterns differ between working days and holidays
+   - This is visible in the RFM analysis and time series decomposition

+3. Temporal Patterns:

+   - The time series decomposition reveals clear trends and seasonal patterns in bike rentals
-   - Holidays show greater variation in rental numbers
+   - This can help in predicting future rental demands

-3. Daily Trend:
-   - Two main peaks in rentals: morning (around 8 AM) and evening (around 5-6 PM)
-   - This pattern likely reflects commuting habits
+4. Temperature and Humidity Interaction:
+   - The clustering analysis shows how temperature and humidity jointly affect rental frequencies
+   - This information can be valuable for inventory management and marketing strategies

 ## Additional Notes

 - The raw data can be displayed by checking the 'Show Raw Data' box in the dashboard
-- For more detailed analysis, refer to the `notebook.ipynb` file
+- The dashboard is designed to handle empty filter conditions, displaying a warning when no data matches the selected filters
+- For best performance, ensure your dataset (main_data.csv) is up-to-date and correctly formatted

+## Future Improvements

+- Implement predictive modeling for rental forecasting
+- Add more advanced clustering techniques
+- Incorporate external data sources (e.g., local events, public transportation schedules)
+- Enhance visualization interactivity

+## License

+This project is licensed under the MIT License.